The provision of physiotherapy within the NHS is under threat on two fronts:

 According to the CSP’s response to the Department of Health’s consultation on the funding of healthcare education:

-The charity Muscular Dystrophy UK reported in July 2016 that muscular dystrophy patients are missing out “on life-improving treatment, and even dying early, because of a lack of access to specialist physiotherapy” due to a shortage of physiotherapists and lack of funding for physiotherapy.
+The charity Muscular Dystrophy UK reported in July 2016 that muscular dystrophy patients are missing out “on life-improving treatment, and even dying early, because of a lack of access to specialist physiotherapy”.
+This is due to a shortage of physiotherapists and lack of funding for physiotherapy.